Galveston Bay Dolphin Research Program

 Distribution and Habitat Preferences

 Individual bottlenose dolphins exhibit varying levels of site fidelity to our primary study area in upper Galveston Bay.
-To date, we have categorized individuals within the population as belonging to one of three groups depending on their affinity to upper Galveston Bay: year-round and seasonal residents (return annually), temporary residents, and transients (Fazioli et al. 2017).
+To date, we have categorized individuals within the population as belonging to one of three groups depending on their affinity to upper Galveston Bay: year-round and seasonal residents (return annually), temporary residents, and transients (Mintzer et al. 2022).
 By collaborating with other photo-identification programs in Texas to compare individual dolphin ranging patterns and submitting our fin catalog to the Gulf of Mexico Dolphin Identification System (GoMDIS), we are working to broaden our understanding of how dolphins use Galveston Bay and the surrounding regions.

 Texas estuary systems are highly influenced by freshwater runoff, and dolphins in Galveston Bay are exposed to prolonged low-salinity conditions.
 Bottlenose dolphins are physiologically adapted to inhabit waters with salinities that range from 18 – 35 ppt.
 They conserve freshwater through osmoregulation and are subject to negative health consequences and even death due to prolonged exposure to low salinity environments (< 10 ppt).
 In addition to electrolyte imbalances resulting in changes to blood chemistry, increased water absorption in low salinity environments may contribute to the development of “freshwater skin lesions” characterized by degradation and ulceration of the epidermis, often accompanied by secondary infections.
 The GDRP has documented the development of skin lesions following several freshwater inflow events since 2015.
 For example, dolphins utilizing upper Galveston Bay were exposed to very low salinity levels during the flood event associated with Hurricane Harvey in 2017; while some dolphins appeared to shift distribution following the hurricane, others remained in the area and exhibited extensive freshwater skin lesions (Fazioli and Mintzer 2020).
 Further understanding the consequences of freshwater exposure on dolphins in Galveston Bay remains a high priority.